An interview with Lizzie Ward, author of Fragments: Essays and Philosophies

 Previous article/interview: 10 Top Tips to Help You Succeed as a Deaf Entrepreneur

-Next article/interview: Interview on Educational Journey and Choices – with Natalie Delgado-Grace
+Next article/interview: A Journey Through Education: An Interview with Natalie Delgado-Grace